 At some point in our lives, we’ve all been just too tired to sleep.
 And the results of being sleep-deprived are disastrous: moodiness, clumsiness, forgetfulness, absolutely no hand-eye coordination.
 Now, your little ones are already like that on the best of days so when they’re overtired, life can get a whole lot worse.
 You would think that getting baby down when they’re overtired would be a cinch but, as with most baby-related things, it’s actually not that simple.
-So, we got together with Dr. Rebecca Kempton, Pediatric Sleep Specialist and founder of Baby Sleep Pro, to talk “overtired baby” including symptoms, well-meaning mistakes we make when trying to help our exhausted infants, and different routes we can take to get baby to sleep.
+So, why do babies fight sleep?
+We got together with Dr. Rebecca Kempton, Pediatric Sleep Specialist and founder of Baby Sleep Pro, to talk “overtired baby” including symptoms, well-meaning mistakes we make when trying to help our exhausted infants, and different routes we can take to get an overtired baby to sleep.

 Q: What does it mean when we say baby is “overtired?”

 Dr. K: A baby is considered overtired when they have been awake for longer than their little bodies can tolerate.
 This activates a stress response, including the release of hormones like cortisol, that makes it even harder for baby to settle.
 This is why, counterintuitively, the more overtired a baby becomes, the more difficult it is for them to both fall asleep easily and stay asleep.